 Biochemists and Biophysicists

-Our visitors have voted that there is a small chance this occupation will be replaced by robots/AI.
-This is further validated by the automation risk level we have generated, which suggests a 0.5% chance of automation.
+Our visitors have voted there's a low chance this occupation will be automated.
+This assessment is further supported by the calculated automation risk level, which estimates 0.5% chance of automation.

 The number of 'Biochemists and Biophysicists' job openings is expected to rise 15.3% by 2031

-'Biochemists and Biophysicists' are paid 123.5% higher than the national median wage, which stands at $45,760
+'Biochemists and Biophysicists' were paid 124.2% higher than the national median wage, which stood at $46,310

 Study the chemical composition or physical principles of living cells and organisms, their electrical and mechanical energy, and related phenomena.
 May conduct research to further understanding of the complex chemical combinations and reactions involved in metabolism, reproduction, growth, and heredity.
 May determine the effects of foods, drugs, serums, hormones, and other substances on tissues and vital processes of living organisms.